No item(s) available in cart.

 4.2.16.
 STEP BLOCK AMERICAN SOCIETY FOR TESTING AND MATERIALS (ASTM) - E797

 Step and tapered calibration wedges come in a large variety of sizes and configurations.
-Step wedges are typically manufactured with four or five steps but custom wedge can be obtained with any number of steps.
+Step wedges are typically manufactured with four or five steps but custom wedges can be obtained with any number of steps.
 Tapered wedges have a constant taper over the desired thickness range.

 4.3 AMERICAN SOCIETY OF MECHANICAL ENGINEERS (ASME) STANDARDS

 ASME is one of the oldest standards-developing organizations in America.
 It produces approximately 600 codes and standards covering many technical areas, such as fasteners, plumbing fixtures, elevators, pipelines, and power plant systems and components.
 ASME's standards are developed by committees of subject matter experts using an open, consensus-based process.
 Many ASME standards are cited by government agencies as tools to meet their regulatory objectives.
-ASME standards are therefore voluntary, unless the standards have been incorporated into a legally binding business contract or incorporated into regulations enforced by an authority having jurisdiction, such as a federal, state, or local government agency.
+ASME standards are therefore voluntary unless the standards have been incorporated into a legally binding business contract or incorporated into regulations enforced by an authority having jurisdiction, such as a federal, state, or local government agency.
 ASME's standards are used in more than 100 countries and have been translated into numerous languages.

 4.3.1.
 ASME BASIC NON-PIPING CALIBRATION BLOCK